-Steven Haber serves his clients both as a tenacious litigator and as a sage business counselor.
-His practice encompasses many areas of law such as business litigation, construction disputes, telecommunications law, products liability, intellectual property, class actions, securities litigation and property escheatment.
+Steven Haber serves his clients both as a tenacious litigator and as an experienced business counselor.
+His practice encompasses many areas of law such as business litigation, construction disputes, telecommunications law, products liability, intellectual property, class actions, securities litigation, regulatory compliance, government contracting and property escheatment.

 Mr. Haber represents a diverse client base including manufacturers of automobiles, printed circuit boards, architectural windows and doors, pharmaceutical products, and computer printers.
-Additionally, he represents real estate owners and developers, financial services companies, professional corporations, utilities and telecommunications companies.
+Additionally, he represents real estate owners and developers, financial services companies, telecommunications companies, professional corporations and utilities.

 Throughout Mr. Haber's career he has helped clients understand their business problems in a legal context so they could achieve their objectives.
 For example, Mr. Haber has counseled multi-disciplinary task forces investigating potential product safety issues and spearheaded voluntary recall programs in cooperation with the US Consumer Product Safety Commission.

 Some of his recent achievements include obtaining a:

 •$7.9 million recovery against a major law firm on behalf of a computer security company that invented a fiber optic security system, in an intellectual property legal malpractice case involving the negligent drafting and prosecution of a patent application.